privet100/exam4_microshell/README.md

 - If a system call, except execve and chdir, returns an error your program should immediatly print "error: fatal" in STDERR followed by a '\n' and the program should exit
 - If execve failed you should print "error: cannot execute executable_that_failed" in STDERR followed by a '\n' with executable_that_failed replaced with the path of the failed executable (It should be the first argument of execve)
 - Your program should be able to manage more than hundreds of "|" even if we limit the number of "open files" to less than 30.

-Don't forget to pass the environment variable to execve
+- Don't forget to pass the environment variable to execve

-Do not leak file descriptors!
+- Do not leak file descriptors

 for example this should work:
 ```